Model reduction for the material point method via an implicit neural representation of the deformation map: Numerical experiments

 \subsection{Large-scale experiments}

 To demonstrate the efficiency of the reduced-order simulation in comparison to the full-order simulation, we conduct large-scale experiments with a complex tower geometry (\Cref{img:large-deformation}).
-The material and discretization parameters of the object are listed in \Cref{tbl:example_parameters}.
+The material and discretization parameters of the object are listed in \Cref{tbl:example_parameters}. \Cref{tbl:training-time} details the data generation time and training time.

 Both the top and the bottom of the object experiences Dirichlet boundary conditions.
 The top is kinematically moved under a fixed velocity while the bottom is stationary.\KTC{`stays still' very colloquial}\PYC{fixed.} The fixed velocity is parameterized by a spherical coordinate, $\boldsymbol{v}=(r, \theta, \phi)=(r\cos\phi\cos\theta,r\cos\phi\sin\theta,r\sin\phi)$, where $r \in [0.6,0.8)$, $\theta \in [0,\frac{\pi}{2})$, and $\phi \in [-\frac{2\pi}{3},-\frac{\pi}{3})$.